valdemarceccon/udemy-elixir-course/discuss/README.md

   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`

+Note: Database need to be configured in the `dev.exe`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).